 “It is my great honor to join the Denver Art Museum!” said Tianlong Jiao.
 “With an impressive collection of both ancient and contemporary arts across Asia, the Denver Art Museum has a great history in presenting Asia’s arts and cultures.
 I am very excited to join this dynamic institution and look forward to contributing to its future programs.”

-Rebecca R. Hart, the Polly and Mark Addison Curator of Modern and Contemporary Art
+Rebecca R. Hart, Curator of Modern and Contemporary Art

 Hart served for the last 10 years as the curator of contemporary art at The Detroit Institute of Arts.
 Hart will oversee the DAM’s broad modern and contemporary art collection.
 She joins the department’s Curator of Modern Art, Gwen Chanzit.
 Many foundations have recognized Hart’s work and she has been awarded numerous grants.
 Mostly recently, she received grants for The Detroit Institute of Arts'Shirin Neshat exhibition from the Andy Warhol Foundation for the Visual Arts, MetLife Foundation, National Endowment for the Arts, and the Robert Mapplethorpe Foundation.